kiko-g/feup-esof/README.md

 ### Iteration 4
-In the fourth and final iteration (for the purpose of ESOF) we focused on finishing what we had projected for iteration 3 and left some user stories in the [backlog](#Project-management) section of our trello board, to save some features we would like to implement in the future.
+In the fourth and final iteration of our project (for the purpose of ESOF) we focused on finishing what we had projected for iteration 3 and left some user stories in the [backlog](#Project-management) section of our trello board, to save some features we would like to implement in the future.
 > **Release 4 User Stories**\
 > [#1 - Map guiding to conference](https://trello.com/c/nDhrlslB/39-as-a-user-i-want-to-be-guided-to-a-conference)\
 > [#2 - Map guiding to vending machines](https://trello.com/c/pb3l2oYx/44-as-a-user-i-want-to-be-guided-to-the-coffee-and-snack-machines)\